 Sarah the Matriarch

 We might be suspicious of the omission of Sarah from the Akedah (Gen 22) which is then followed by her immediate death, but this is also a lowest denominator reading.
 Again, we must focus our attention first on what the text does tell us.
 It is Sarah, not Abraham, that is given the lions’ share of attention in burial in the extended account of the whole of Gen 23.
+(Are the spouses of the male heroes of ancient Near Eastern histories and myths given such honour and attention in death?
+No. They’d need to be female divinities to be mentioned in such terms.)
 The burial ground that Sarah is the first to occupy is later populated by the key patriarchs, first Abraham, Isaac (Gen 35:29), and later with Jacob being brought specially by Joseph all the way from Egypt to the same resting place (49:29).
 As if to say, the many patriarchs may seem to be prioritised in this life, perhaps so; but God promises a recalibration in what follows, not so much in the grave, but rather beyond it!
 Thus, you will note, listening carefully what I am saying: Sarah has not become important in this chapter because she is dead, silent, and is reduced to a blank shroud on which the agendas of others (aka men) can be written over her identity without objection.
 That is the hermeneutic of suspicion.
 No!
 Just as in the closing verse of the book of Genesis, what the Genesis Author whispers here is that Sarah’s life story is not over.
-She will live again, and Sarah will speak for herself.
+She will live again, and Sarah will certainly be able to speak for herself.

 Leah is not allowed to be overlooked as a woman who can be a wife, mother and part of the lineage and ancestry of heaven- a hope and a future, as Jeremiah puts it- just because the young Jacob doesn’t think she is as desirable as her sister, whom he really wants to marry.
 Leah’s children which result from her inclusion in God’s purposes, as well as those of her preferred sister Rachel, make up the emergent twelve tribes, indeed, form their majority.
 The resolution of the question of polygamy- the supposed right of a man to multiple wives / concubines- is not seen in Genesis, and remains a debatable matter right up to the NT letters.